History of Stanford's Philosophy Department

 V. Recent History

 In the last two and a half decades, Stanford’s philosophy department has continued its tradition of excellence in scholarship and instruction.
-Fred Dretske arrived at Stanford in 1988, and formed an active research group with Perry, Godfrey-Smith, and others (later including Ken Taylor and Mark Crimmins) at the intersection of epistemology, the philosophy of mind, and philosophy of language.
+Fred Dretske arrived at Stanford in 1988 and formed an active research group with Perry, Godfrey-Smith, and others (later including Ken Taylor and Mark Crimmins) at the intersection of epistemology, the philosophy of mind, and philosophy of language.
 Later on, Joshua Cohen arrived to join Debra Satz and form (with colleagues from Political Science, Education, and other units) an important group in political philosophy, and throughout this period, an especially strong group of colleagues and students surrounding Michael Bratman has made Stanford a center for work in the philosophy of action.
-In the recent past, the Department also welcomed prominent scholars such as Grigori Mints (mathematical logic), Solomon Feferman (logic, philosophy of mathematics), Elliot Sober (philosophy of biology), Allen Wood (Kant, Hegel, Marx), and Rega Wood (mediaeval philosophy and science).
+In the recent past, the Department also welcomed prominent scholars such as Grigori Mints (mathematical logic), Solomon Feferman (logic, philosophy of mathematics), Elliot Sober (philosophy of biology), Allen Wood (Kant, Hegel, Marx), and Rega Wood (medieval philosophy and science).
 Beginning in the 1990s, the Department invested more heavily in the history of philosophy: Christopher Bobonich and Alan Code have built an outstanding program in ancient philosophy, continuing the tradition established by Moravcik and Knorr, and Allen Wood was joined by Michael Friedman, Graciela de Pierris, and R. Lanier Anderson to form a dynamic group in Kant studies, which also receives major contributions from David Hills and Tamar Schapiro.
 At the same time, Stanford scholars continue to extend the legacy of Perry’s work here in core areas of current philosophy, where Taylor, Crimmins, and Krista Lawlor maintain exciting research programs touching on singular thought, propositional attitudes, the semantics/pragmatics boundary, self-knowledge, and many related areas of epistemology and the philosophies of language and mind.